maxtkc/mvths-wiki/docs/070xi-sumo-distance-tf.rst

 Sumo Distance Time of Flight Distance Sensor
 ======================

-TOF VL53L0X SENSOR

 Overview
 --------

 In this lesson, you will learn how to setup and use a VL53L0X time of flight (TOF) sensor to measure distance.

 .. figure:: images/image78.png
    :alt: